netdata/netdata/collectors/QUICKSTART.md

 directory](../docs/step-by-step/step-04.md#find-your-netdataconf-file).
 Launch `edit-config` with the path to the collector's configuration file.

+How do you find that path to the collector's configuration file?
+Look under the **Configuration** heading in the collector's documentation.
+Each file contains a short code block with the relevant command.

-For example, the Nginx collector's file is at `go.d/nginx.conf`.
+For example, the [Nginx collector](go.d.plugin/modules/nginx/README.md) has its configuration file at `go.d/nginx.conf`.

 ```bash
 cd /etc/netdata